seand88/test-repository/README.md

 # File Browser SPA - Code Test

-This project is a Single Page Application (SPA) built with a vanilla TypeScript frontend (using a custom component-based architecture) and an ASP.NET Core 8 Web API backend.
+This project is a Single Page Application (SPA) built with a vanilla TypeScript frontend (using a custom component-based architecture) and a .NET Web API backend.

 ## Project Structure